lizageorge/my-Stanford-Summer-Sessions/Clientside Internet Technology - CS 193C/Notes/7-14; Intro to Javascript!.md

 		- but this is how event listeners are made now; ![[Pasted image 470.png]] (notice that the script tag has to be written below the buton)
 - you can link an external js file into your HTML file using the `script` tag too
 	- ![[Pasted image 473.png]]
-	- `defer` tells the browser to only start executing the js once the entire page has loaded
+	- `defer` tells the browser to only start executing the js once the entire page has loaded.
+It also lets you add your script link tag in the header
-	- make sure your script tag is still at the end of the body tag!
+		- otherwise, make sure your script tag is still at the end of the body tag!

 ### The Document Object Model
 - = the interactions between the browser and js
 - technically every single html element has a corresponding object that you can access from js.
 	- this an example of the *tree* of the html elements; ![[Pasted image 472.png]]
 	- so if you want to access an element, you could do it by traversing this tree (but it's more common to use ids)
+- the `document` object is of `Document` class (same for console/Console, window/Window)
 - you access the DOM/tree using the `document.` object that's created everytime a webpage is loaded and contains an element for every HTML element
 	- `document.title` lets you access and change the document's title property
 	- `document.getElementById()` lets you access and change an element by its id